-UCaaS is going mainstream.
-Like its older IP cousin VoIP, Unified Communications as a Service moved quickly from arcane acronym used by network engineers to become a term forward thinking line of business decision makers might be familiar with.
-Something that the latter group may not know are the benefits of moving to UCaaS; not simply from a costperspective, but the impact on creating a great experience for your customers.
+UCaaS is an integral part of the evolving digital world.
+Like its older IP cousin, VoIP, Unified Communications as a Service moved quickly from arcane acronym used by network engineers to become a term that forward thinking business decision makers are familiar with.
+Something that the latter group may not know are the benefits of moving to UCaaS; not simply from a cost perspective, but the impact on creating a great experience for your customers.
 Not to mention engaging another essential audience, your own employees.
-If any of this is new to you, here’s a quick primer on the role of UCaaS in the new digital workplace.
+If any of this is new to you, here’s a quick overview of the role of UCaaS in the digital workplace.

 UCaaS 101: the basics on taking UC to the cloud

-The forerunner of UCaaS is of course unified communications, aka, UC, which typically offers some combination of voice (VoIP), chat, IM, presence, collaboration or document/screen sharing, and video/conferencing integrated into the traditional office phone system.
-How much of that you get, which varies by provider, determines your ability to implement a platform for communications and collaboration.
+The forerunner of UCaaS is unified communications (UC), which typically offers some combination of voice (VoIP), chat, IM, presence, collaboration or document/screen sharing and video/conferencing integrated into the traditional office phone system.
+How much of that you get, which varies by provider, will determine your ability to implement a platform for communications and collaboration.
 Compared to predecessor PBX systems and basic VoIP, unified communications introduced a new era of efficiency and productivity to business communications.

 What’s driving the trend toward UCaaS?

 UCaaS takes everything traditional UC offers and dials it up a notch, providing a seamless, interoperable, productivity enhancing solution for communications and collaboration.
-Since it’s both device and location agnostic, users can work wherever they choose (office, home, remote, mobile) with consistent access to a suite of voice and collaboration tools.
-So no matter where they are, your people can be part of – or take control of – the conversation.
+Since it’s both device and location agnostic, users can work wherever they choose (i.e., office, remote or mobile) with consistent access to a suite of voice and collaboration tools.
+So, no matter where they are, your people can be part of—or take control of—the conversation.